 The phone has a plastic body embedded in an aluminum frame and has a glossy finish on its back.
 Earlier in our overview of Honor 9 Lite we professed how it’s nothing less than a premium phone, however, Huawei Y7 Prime 2018 despite being of plastic build, proves itself as a phone to show off.

 On the back of the device, we have a dual-camera setup of 13 MP+2 MP with an LED flash on the top left corner and a fingerprint scanner is placed in the center of the device.
 As for its placement, it is positioned way above than where it should have been, particularly, if you have smaller hands you might want to stretch your finger a bit more to reach to it.

-The phone comes in Black, Gold and Blue color.
-Among all the colors, the blue one has a dazzling shine which Huawei is calling “Mirror Effect.”back to menu ↑
+The phone comes in Black, Gold, and Blue colors.
+The last one has a dazzling shine which Huawei is calling “Mirror Effect.”

 Another feature is the eye comfort mode, which tends to spread a warm yellowish tint over the screen, which results in less strain on eyes.
 This feature is handy if you want to use the phone for more extended periods, i.e., reading a book or looking at the display for long.